eoin-barr/sixteen/W_12-golang-cli-tool/README.md

 ![cli](assets/w12.gif)

-This week I built a simple weather api command line tool and published it to Homebrew.
-This week I used Golang to implement a CLI tool that enables users to enter their city to see the weather as well as flags to get different variations of output.
+This week I built a simple weather command line tool using golang and published it to Homebrew.
+The tool allows users to enter the keyword `weatherme` followed by a city name to see the weather in that city as well as flags to get different variations of output.
 It was also the first time I used goreleaser which turned out to be very straightforward to understand.

 ## Technologies used